 WMYD TV20 DETROIT — WMYD is moving frequencies on June 1 at 12 a.m.
 Viewers who watch TV with an over the air antenna will need to rescan their TVs to continue watching the station.
 Rescanning is when a TV finds all of the available channels in an area.

-Viewers do not need to purchase new equipment or services and those who watch WMYD through a cable or satellite service do not need to rescan – your service provide will do it for you.
+Viewers do not need to purchase new equipment or services and those who watch WMYD through a cable or satellite service do not need to rescan – your service provider will do it for you.

 The Federal Communications Commission (FCC) held an auction of broadcast airwaves to provide more channels for wireless internet broadband services.
-WMYD did not participate in the auction, however, the FCC is requiring the station and nearly 1,000 others nationwide to move to new frequencies to make room for wireless internet services.
+WMYD did not participate in the auction.
+However, the FCC is requiring the station and nearly 1,000 others nationwide to move to new frequencies to make room for wireless internet services.

 “We know that viewers count on WMYD and 7 Action News on TV20 for their favorite programs along with critical breaking news, severe weather alerts and important community information,” said Mike Murri, WXYZ and WMYD vice president and general manager.
 “Our goal is to make this transition as easy as possible for our viewers so that they can continue to watch the news and programming they enjoy on WMYD.”

 Here are the steps to rescan on June 1:

 Select scan or autotune from your TV or converter box control menu to start the scanning process.
 Your TV will do the rest.
 This process usually takes a few minutes to complete.

 Once your rescan is complete you will still find your favorite stations on the same channel number as before.
 If you have an difficulties you can usually find instructions by selecting the Set-Up or Menu button on your television or converter box remote control.